-Based in Seattle, Wash., Glenn Nelson is a contributing editor at High Country News and founder of The Trail Posse, which regularly covers race, diversity and inclusion in the outdoors.
-He also is a member of the Next 100 Coalition, a national alliance of organizations of color advocating for equal access to public lands.
-Nelson has won several national awards for his writing, photography and Web publishing.
+Based in Seattle, Wash., Glenn Nelson is the founder of The Trail Posse, which regularly covers race, diversity and inclusion in the outdoors.
+He also is a founding member of the Next 100 Coalition, a national alliance of organizations of color advocating for equal access to public lands.
+Nelson has won several national awards for his writing, photography and Web publishing — most recently, second place for Outstanding Beat Reporting (Race, Inclusion and Environmental Justice) by the Society of Environmental Journalists.
 A graduate of Seattle University and Columbia University, he was born in Japan and started his career at The Seattle Times.
 He later founded HoopGurlz (now at ESPN), which covered girl’s basketball and college prospects nationally, and helped found Scout.com, a network of sports websites.
 Nelson is the primary author of a teen book about the NBA, has been published in numerous magazines and book collections, had his photographic work appear at the Smithsonian, and has been profiled by NPR.
 He also serves on the boards of Audubon Washington, Confluence Project and Friends of the Waterfront, as well as the Washington Governor’s advisory committee on outdoor recreation.

 Citation for two nominations, Courage Awards, Crosscut.com: “Glenn Nelson, whose Trail Posse has become a must-read for outdoors enthusiasts and those concerned with diversity in the outdoors, holding National Park Service feet to the fire.
 Encouraging the embrace of nature by broad population, doing this with words, but also spectacular photography and an incredible passion on this topic.
 He has raised visibility and in a very short period of time put himself at center of debate on these issues.”